Founding Document

 Read the Full Constitution

-To explore the full text of the Massachusetts Constitution, visit the official state legislature website.
+Explore the complete text of the Massachusetts Constitution on the official state legislature website.